-The Banking Group applies a three-stage approach to measuring expected credit losses ("ECL") for the following categories of financial assets that are not measured at fair value through profit or loss:
+The Banking Group applies a three-stage approach to measuring expected credit losses ("ECL") for the following categories of financial assets:

-- debt instruments measured at amortised cost - loan commitments
+- debt instruments measured at amortised cost

+- loan commitments

+- financial guarantee contracts

-The Banking Group assesses whether the credit risk on a financial asset has increased significantly on an individual or collective basis.
-For the purposes of a collective evaluation of impairment, financial assets are grouped on the basis of shared credit risk characteristics, taking into account instrument type, credit risk ratings, date of initial recognition, remaining term to maturity, industry, geographical location of the borrower and other relevant factors.
+Exposures are assessed on a collective basis in each stage unless there is sufficient evidence that one or more events associated with an exposure could have a detrimental impact on estimated future cash flows.
+Where such evidence exists, the exposure is assessed on an individual basis.
+For the purposes of a collective evaluation of impairment, financial assets are grouped based on shared credit risk characteristics, considering instrument type, credit risk ratings, date of initial recognition, remaining term to maturity, industry, geographical location of the borrower and other relevant factors.